-(1) Renewable energy-related business: We made progress with energy generation projects and sales of floating solar power generation systems.
+- (1) Renewable energy-related business: We made progress with energy generation projects and sales of floating solar power generation systems.
 Regarding the former, operations at the Meimaike Pond offshore solar power generation plant in Kagawa Prefecture launched December 2019.
 This bring the total of the Company's solar power generators to three, at a scale of 6.6 MW.
 Regarding the latter, we conducted business at our manufacturing and sales bases located domestically as well as in Taiwan.
-In fiscal 2019, we sold floating systems that generate five MW in Japan and three MW overseas.

-(2) PPP/PFI business: We received orders for three new PFI projects (DBO model), bringing the total number of PFI orders received by the Company to 10 (three for civil engineering projects, seven for building construction).
+In fiscal 2019, we sold floating systems that generate five MW in Japan and three MW overseas. - (2) PPP/PFI business: We received orders for three new PFI projects (DBO model), bringing the total number of PFI orders received by the Company to 10 (three for civil engineering projects, seven for building construction).
 In addition, we have been making proactive efforts for PPP projects such as for the use of public assets.

-- Expansion of the engineering service business - Taking on challenges in the domestic and overseas PPP business solutions featuring specialized technology and know-how.
+(3) Medical and pharmaceutical facility engineering: We have been promoting activities to obtain orders by providing solutions featuring specialized technology and know-how.
 We are capturing new trends in the pharmaceutical field for such targets as GMP compliant, small quantity and large variety production facilities.
 As a peripheral business, we have consigned and implemented solutions services based on the Group's unique viewpoint.
 These include a one-stop research function transfer service that responds to customers' needs to reorganize their facilities, as well as counselling for countermeasures against the heat of summer to improve indoor environments that are inadequate in light of recent heat waves.